BeatsuDev/GraphQLRequests/README.md

-# gqlrequests - A Python library for creating GraphQL query easier!
+# gqlrequests - A Python library for creating GraphQL queries easier!
-Define GraphQL types in Python, then use them to build queries super easy.
-Supports dataclasses and graphql-core schemas too!
-Example of how it will work:
+Define GraphQL types in Python as dataclasses, then use them to automatically build queries!

-**Note that these examples are the end goal and very few features have been developed yet!**
+**Note that these examples show what the end goal is, and that very few of these features have been developed yet!**

+Examples of how it will work:
 ```py
 from dataclasses import dataclass
 import gqlrequests